 Jesus’ First Clear Claim to Deity!

-During Jesus’ first Pentecost season after the beginning of his public ministry, he healed a man who was unable to walk.
+During the Jewish feast of Hanukkah or the Feast of Lights, which occurred in Jesus’ second year of his public ministry, he healed a man who was unable to walk.
 He did this on the Sabbath day.
 The Jewish authorities in Jerusalem confronted him saying that he had broken the Sabbath.

 John 5:17-18 NASB But he answered them, “My Father is working until now, and I Myself am working.”
 (18) For this reason therefore the Jews were seeking all the more to kill him, because he not only was breaking the Sabbath, but also was calling God his own Father, making himself equal with God. (emphasis mine)

 The Greek word translated equal is isos (G2470).
 It is the same word used in Philippians 2:6 to indicate that when Jesus was in the form of God, he was equal with God (the Father) in power and authority (omniscience, omnipotence, omnipresence etc.).
 One thing is clear in John 5:17-18.
 The Jewish authorities understood Jesus to be saying that he was equal with God.
 Whatever we may think of Jesus’ words, the Jewish authorities sought to kill him, because he made himself equal with God.

 Moreover, making himself equal with God is not merely the opinion of the Jewish authorities.
 It is the interpretation of John, the Gospel writer.
 Notice that he does not say that the authorities thought Jesus made himself equal with God.
 John says it was because Jesus made himself equal with God that the Jewish authorities sought to kill him.